 See if they take government plans, like Medicare, Medicaid, or Tricare, that you might use now or in the future.
 PartnerMD accepts Medicare, but not Medicaid or Tricare.

 Model of Care

-This may sound simple, but double-check that the care you’re considering is a concierge practice.
-Other health care models seem similar but bring big differences for you.
+This may sound simple but double-check that the care you’re considering is a concierge practice.

 Direct pay care, for example, follows a membership model but doesn’t work with insurance and government plans for ongoing care.